All Episodes

 That's right.

-Well, they had they used to have reporters.
+Well, they used to have reporters.

 Right.

-Um you don't have time to go corroborate with primary and secondary sources because somebody else may tweet it out first.
+You don't have time to go corroborate with primary and secondary sources because somebody else may tweet it out first.

-And you know, what do they say?
+And, you know, what do they say?

-And that's just it, you know.
+And that's just it.

-I stole that from Tim Ferris.
+I stole that from Tim Ferriss.

-I guess he did it a while ago, but he recently talked about it in his five bullet Friday email.
+I guess he did it a while ago, but he recently talked about it in his five-bullet Friday email.

 You know, that's a pretty good deal.